 The Council's liability relating to the Devon County Council defined benefit pension scheme is included within the Balance Sheet.
-The liability is £42.7m at 31st March 2014 (£42.3m at 31st March 2013).
+The liability is £54.0m at 31st March 2015 (£42.7m at 31st March 2014).
 The amount the Council contributes to the Pension Fund is re-assessed every three years; the most recent review was in the autumn of 2013 and took effect from April 2014.
-This review incorporated a number of significant changes to the Local Government pension Scheme, which came into effect on 1 April 2014.
-The next review is due in autumn 2016.
+This review incorporated a number of significant changes to the Local Government Pension Scheme and the next review is due in autumn 2016.
 The Council has adjusted its contributions in line with the Actuaries recommendations.